 Strict hygiene is important, especially for children.
 Do not allow children to play in potentially contaminated environments.
 Frequent hand washing and bathing are essential in preventing human infections.

-Nursing females should be de-wormed with their puppies.
+Nursing female dogs should be de-wormed at the same time their puppies are.
 Pregnancy and nursing may reactivate a dormant hookworm infection in the female dog, which will then infect her puppies.

 Most heartworm prevention products contain medication to treat hookworm infections.
 Some of these products kill the adults, while others will also kill larval stages and prevent infestations.
 Your veterinarian can advise you of the spectrum of activity for the product prescribed for your dog.